Alterdesk/hubot-questionnaire-framework/README.md

 ```

 #### Override some defaults when adding a Listener
+You can also use a Lister with your own regex and timeout settings
 ```javascript
 // Adding a listener which checks message with "myRegex", times out after three minutes and uses a custom timeout callback control.addListener(response.message, new Listener(response, callbackThree, listener.answers, myRegex, 180000, myTimeoutCallback));